-Defrost return is sent back to the flash tank, and the pressure is controlled by two pressure regulating valves in parallel.
+Defrost return is sent back to the flash tank, and the pressure is controlled by a pressure regulating valve.
 Return pressure is adjusted from 500 to 526 psig depending on location.
-These valves are in pressure control mode at all times.
+The valve is in pressure control mode at all times.